 Unfortunately Altmetric can only pick up sharing activity from late 2011 onwards.
 It's also possible that Altmetric isn't tracking the journal correctly - though we try to cover as many titles as possible we've certainly missed some.
 Drop us a line if you think this might be the case.

 Another thing to keep in mind is that not every article is mentioned in social media, a newspaper, or a magazine, just like not every article is cited.
 In fact, the majority of articles published in 2012 / 2013 won't have a score over 0.

 The actual percentage of articles with a non-zero Altmetric Attention Score varies depending on the field and specific journal.
 In general, high impact and open-access journals do better than paywalled or low impact journals.

-I tweeted about my paper when it got published last year, but that doesn't turn up in the metrics.
+I Posted on X about my paper prior to July 2011, but that doesn't turn up in the metrics.
 What gives?

 If you know there's recent activity around an article and it's not showing up then let us know.